iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 During provisioning, the Apache directives are set up to serve both `staging.bradford-abbas.uk` and `bradford-abbas.uk` but the SSL Certificate is only set up for `bradford-abbas.uk` so your browser will complain when accessing `https://staging.bradford-abbas.uk`, but you'll ignore this security alert whilst checking out the Staging Server.
 Don't use `http://staging.bradford-abbas.uk` (i.e. omitting `https`) otherwise you'll get redirected to the the live server at `https://bradford-abbas.uk`

 As soon as you're happy that the Staging Server is behaving properly, with respect to the Live Server, then switch the DNS `A` records for `www.bradford-abbas.uk` and `bradford-abbas.uk` to the IP Address of the Staing Server (and best remove the `A` record for `staging.bradford-abbas.uk`).
 Do this using the Domain Registrar (LCN) website.

+Don't forget to `vagrant halt` the virtual Staging Server.
+A side-effect of `vagrant halt` is the removal of `staging.bradford-abbas.uk` from the host Mac's `/et/hosts` which otherwise would take preference over the global DNS.

 ### Using the  Live Server